maximesnce/Email-MultiClassification-Kaggle/README.md

 This last files takes elements from the two previous ones and unfold the global path we followed to solve this Machine Learning challenge.

-Finally, a summary of our work is available in our final report.
+Finally, a summary of our work is available in our **final report**.